Scripture Verse

 I think no nimbus wreathed the head

-Of the young King so rudely throned;
+Of that young King so rudely throned;

 The quilt of hay beneath Him spread